BII-Lab/Yeti-Project/script/monitor-external/README.txt

 #
 # scripts from dns-orac ditl-tools
 #
-# capture DNS packet on DNS servers and save as pcap file, then send to our
+# capture DNS packet on DNS servers and save as pcap file, then send to Yeti
 # storage server
 #
 #
+0. setup.sh
+    install dnscap and wrapsrv

 1. capture-dnscap.sh
      capture DNS packet with dnscap <https://github.com/verisign/dnscap>